Kayxue/VSCodeExtensionDownloader/README.md

 ![Version](./version.webp)

-Or paste link from Visual Studio Marketplace, and click `Analyze` button to analyze publisher and extension name, then fill in version by yourself
+Or paste link from Visual Studio Marketplace, and click `Analyze` button to analyze publisher and extension name from URL, then fill in version by yourself

 ![Analyze link](./link_analyze.png)